NAICS Classification Methodology

 Multi-activity businesses

-Organizations that operate multiple activity lines (for example, install + consult + sell products) are classified by the primary activity, with secondary activities documented.
+Organizations that operate multiple activity lines are classified by the primary activity, while secondary activities are documented for stability.

-- Avoids keyword drift (“consulting” language overriding installation work)
+- Avoids keyword drift, such as consulting language overriding installation or production work

 Vertical integration

-Businesses spanning manufacturing + wholesaling/retailing are classified using establishment-level logic, anchoring to the primary value-adding activity.
+Businesses spanning manufacturing plus wholesaling or retailing are classified using establishment-level logic anchored to the primary value-adding activity.

 - Prevents misclassification into wholesalers due to distribution language